aaronaddleman/aaronaddleman.github.io/resume.md

 * Designed chef cookbooks to match business needs

-* Analysed existing software applications and provided updates or created replacements due to lack of support
+* Analyzed existing software applications and provided updates or created replacements due to lack of support

 * Lead efforts for projects providing solutions to fit within the infrastructure constraints and business expectations